 General Duties for all e-Learning Coordinators:

 Provide academic departments with eLearning and Canvas updates prior to each department meeting.
 Since we don’t have one coordinator discipline should “academic departments” be changed to schools?
 I’m not sure how this would work.
+How about this?: Provide department chairs and deans with eLearning and Canvas updates prior to each department meeting.

-Serve as the Department’s representative to the Academic Technology Committee.
+Serve as a representative to the Academic Technology Committee.

-Meet with the ATC chair monthly or as needed prior to the ATC Meeting.
+Meet with the ATC chair as needed prior to the ATC Meeting.

-Meet with the Assistant Provost of Online Learning as needed.
+Meet with the Assistant Vice Provost of Online Learning as needed.

 Maintain and extend FSW-based or QM-based training.

+Complete QM reviews as assigned.

-Training Coordinator
+Training Coordinators

-Works with departmental faculty and TLC coordinators to identify professional development needs/opportunities for online and campus-based instruction.
+Work with faculty and TLC coordinators to identify professional development needs/opportunities for online and campus-based instruction.

-Plans and Facilitates a variety of training workshops throughout the semester including FSW Growing with Canvas, Blooming with Zoom QM courses.
+Plan and facilitate a variety of training workshops throughout the semester as indicated by faculty requests.
 Creates surveys to determine faculty needs in terms of training.

 Creates online training opportunities for faculty related to online instruction.

-Works with eLearning QM coordinator (Jillian) to deliver APPQMR courses
+Works with FSW’s QM coordinator (Jillian Patch) to deliver APPQMR courses for interested faculty.

-Revises current Growing with Canvas and Blooming with Zoom (this was developed outside the eLearning Coordinator’s role) courses
+Evaluate and update current Growing with Canvas and Blooming with Zoom (this was developed outside the eLearning Coordinator’s role) courses.

-Co-Facilitates both Canvas trainings with eLearning and/or TLC staff
+Co-Facilitate both Canvas trainings with eLearning and/or TLC staff.

-Meets with new online instructors
+Meet with new online instructors to provide mentorship and review institutional polices related to online learning.

-Recommends appropriate professional development for new online instructors
+Recommend appropriate professional development for new online instructors.

-Communicates best practices for online course design and delivery
+Communicate best practices for online course design and delivery to faculty and administrators.

-Shares strategies for creating presence in online courses
+Share strategies for creating presence in online courses with faculty.

-Others support or guidance as needed
+Offer support or guidance as needed to faculty.

-Works with eLearning staff to develop student certification for online courses.
+Work with eLearning staff to develop student certification for online courses.

-Course Coordinator
+Course Coordinators

-Collaborates with Deans and eLearning on selecting courses to be developed and prioritizing course development requests for academic departments and/or schools.
+Collaborate with Deans and eLearning on selecting courses to be developed and prioritizing course development requests for academic departments and/or schools.

-Works with the Dean to assess the status (lack of review, date of renewal) of online master courses in their department and mentoring the developer as needed.
+Work with the Dean to assess the status (lack of review, date of renewal) of online master courses in their department and mentoring the developer as needed.

-Works with course supervisors (faculty) to provide eLearning with updates on known textbook changes, or other curriculum changes, that will impact the current online master course.
+Work with course supervisors (faculty) to provide eLearning with updates on known textbook changes, or other curriculum changes, that will impact the current online master course.

-Work with the QM Coordinator to assess the current state of online master courses.
+Work with FSW’s QM Coordinator to assess the current state of online master courses.

 Act as Canvas Commons manager for respective academic department and/or school groups.

-Works with faculty developers (both newly certified Dev 101 faculty and certified faculty) to ensure the course map is completed prior to commencing development and thereafter mentors faculty developers throughout the course development process.
+Work with faculty developers (both newly certified Dev 101 faculty and certified faculty) to ensure the course map is completed prior to commencing development and thereafter mentor faculty developers throughout the course development process.

-Works with eLearning staff to explore improved layout of Canvas shells.
+Work with eLearning staff to explore improved layout of Canvas course templates for all instructional modalities.

-Communicate best practices for online course design and delivery
+Communicate best practices for online course design and delivery to faculty.

-Share strategies for creating presence in online courses
+Share strategies for creating presence in online courses with faculty.

-Other support or guidance as needed
+Other support or guidance as needed.

+Complete up to 4 QM Course Peer Reviews per semester.